 I received my B.M. from Berklee College of Music and M.S. from Boston University.

 I have had the greatest fortune to work with and interview hundreds of artists (musicians, authors, and photographers).
 I am most inspired by those who carve their own artistic path by being authentically who they are - and getting to listen to each artist's story is one of my favorite things.

-I'm currently working full-time for Amazon’s Goodreads (my other passion, books!) and spend my weekends diving into a variety of projects: mentoring/teaching music business students, managing artists, and creating my podcast “Musings of the Artist: (Honest) Conversations with Montse Andrée.”
+I'm currently dividing my time on a variety of projects: mentoring and teaching music business students, managing artists, and creating my podcast “Musings of the Artist: (Honest) Conversations with Montse Andrée.”